 David made one further preparatory decision regarding the temple.
 He chose its location.
 He told Solomon to build it in Jerusalem on the threshing floor that he bought from Araunah the Jebusite (1 Chron.
 21:28; 22:1).
 Why there?
 1 Chronicles 21 tells us why, because of a sinful choice David made.
-Satan incited David to take a census of Israel 's troops (1).
+Satan incited David to take a census of Israel's troops (1).
 He wanted to know how big his army was.
 He later acknowledged this to be a great sin (8), an evidence of pride apparently, perhaps of trusting in himself rather than in God.

 Stop for a moment and learn a lesson from David.
 Beware of being impressed by numbers.
 By the size your army.
 By the size of your church.
 By the size of your bank account.
-By the size of your (or your child's) IQ.
-By the number of letters in the degree after your name.
-By the number of church attendance pins you have.
+By the size of your IQ (or your child's).
 Why should we beware of being impressed by numbers?
 The issue isn't the number itself and there's nothing inherently wrong with knowing the size of your army, your IQ, etc. The issue is that the number can become the object of your trust and confidence.